Please review the FAQs and contact us if you find a problem with a link.

 - Where is Italy?
 Where is it compared to Greece?
 Egypt?

 - Next we are going to study about the Romans.

 - Now take a look at this map of the Roman Empire.
 See how much land they controlled when they were at their peak?
-All of those colored in places were part of their Empire.
+All of the areas shaded with any green show what was part of their Empire.
 Notice how they controlled all the way around the Mediterranean Sea.
 Controlling water was very important.
-The orange color shows the Roman Empire in 44 BC.
-Then it expands to include the green territory and then the red by 180 AD
+The different shades show how it expanded and contracted over the years.

 - Finish reading the chapter.